altipla-consulting/sentry.js/README.md

 app.use(expressErrorHandler())
 ```

 ### tRPC

-Set `onError` when connecting the tRPC routers.
+Set `onError` option when creating the tRPC routers.
 For example with the Express connector:

 ```ts
 import express from 'express'